teja2023y/sql-database-commands/README.md

+INTRODUCTION:
+Database is a container where the data is stored in a organised way which can be easily accessed.

+a software application which helps to manages the database is called as database management system

-intro:- sql is a structured query language used to interact with relational databases it performs crud operations such as create,read,update,delete.
+sql is a structured query language used to interact with relational databases it performs crud operations such as create,read,update,delete.

-## Day 01 – Database Commands
+## Day 01 – DATABASE COMMANDS

 Today I learned how to: